Jed Adcock

-Jed Adcock (born in 15 November 1985) is a former professional Australian rules footballer and current coach who played for the and in the Australian Football League (AFL).
+Jed Adcock (born on 15 November 1985) is a former professional Australian rules footballer and current coach who played for the and in the Australian Football League (AFL).
 He was co-captain of the Brisbane Lions in 2013 and sole captain in 2014.
 After moving back to Brisbane in 2017 following separation from his first wife, he became the assistant midfield coach at the Brisbane Lions.
 He left Brisbane in October 2023 and joined North Melbourne in October 2023, where he is currently serving as the midfield coach.

 AFL career

 He was recruited as the number 33 draft pick in the 2003 AFL draft from the North Ballarat Rebels.
 He made his debut for the Brisbane Lions in Round 7, 2004 against North Melbourne.